COBRA continuation coverage

 COBRA basics

-- COBRA coverage is only available for these health plans: medical, dental, mental health and substance use disorder, vision plus, health care flexible spending account (HCSA), Health Decision Support and Healthy You (formerly called Healthy Heart).
+- COBRA coverage is only available for these health plans: medical, dental, mental health and substance use disorder, vision plus, health care flexible spending account (HCSA), Health Decision Support and Healthy You.

 - You can elect COBRA coverage for the plans in which you’re enrolled at the time of your termination of employment.
 So, if you’re not enrolled in Chevron plan(s) at the time of your termination, you cannot elect COBRA coverage.